 As you can see from the Infographic above from Longfield Gardens they have outlined the best Flowers for attracting Butterflies and Hummingbirds to your backyard.

 Geraniums and Gladiolus as well as Oriental Lili’s and Dahlia’s are just a handful of the many pretty flowers that will do the trick.

 We found this excellent infographic on Ringers that shows you how to set up your Butterfly Garden.
 You can see that they have used a combination of Swamp Milkweed and Butterfly Weed.

 There are Black-Eyed Susans and Wild Bergamot too.
 In total, they have used 12 plantings in a very attractive way.

-These further photos of the project conducted on behalf of a client shows the thoughtfulness that Ringers have put into the design.
+These further photos of the project conducted on behalf of a client show the thoughtfulness that Ringers have put into the design.

 It ties in beautifully with the landscape and adds a lovely feature.